cloudmobi/CloudmobiSSP/ios-sdk.md

 - CloudMobi iOS SDK supports banner, interstitial, native, and rewarded video
 - CloudMobi iOS supports iOS 7.0+;
 - Please make sure you have signed up in CloudMobi Platform.
 If you haven't signed up,please contact us, email: sdk_support@yeahmobi.com
-- please make sure you have added an app and at leaset one ad slot in CloudMobi Platform
+- Please make sure you have added an app and at leaset one ad slot in CloudMobi Platform
-- please download [our latest SDK](https://github.com/cloudmobi/CloudmobiSSP/raw/master/(CT)iOS-SDK.zip)
+- Please download [our latest SDK](https://github.com/cloudmobi/CloudmobiSSP/raw/master/(CT)iOS-SDK.zip)

 ## <a name="step1">SDK Set Up Manually</a>